Nash-dot/dotfiles/README.md

-# *title(not decided)*
+# *Soft medieval rice*
 <!-- imagepath -->
 ### First Rice.
 Learned everything along the way.
-I recently switched to Linux and decided the best way to learn was to throw myself into ricing.
-I referred [diinki's](https://youtu.be/jFz5gLqv-FM?si=roDH6UC9dYuVbEZI) tutorial which turned into days of figuring things out piece by piece.
+Recently switched to Linux and decided the best way to learn was to make my rice.
+Referred [diinki's](https://youtu.be/jFz5gLqv-FM?si=roDH6UC9dYuVbEZI) tutorial which turned into days of figuring things out piece by piece.
 This is the result.

 Built on Pop!_OS, which meant adapting most resources (written for Arch-based systems) to work on a Debian base.
 If you're on a Debian-based system, this might save you some time.